Jamal Anderson

 Jamal Sharif Anderson (born September 30, 1972) is an American former professional football player who was a running back for the Atlanta Falcons of the National Football League (NFL).
 He was selected by the Falcons in the seventh round of the 1994 NFL draft.
 He played high school football at El Camino Real High School, where he was named to the CIF Los Angeles City Section 4-A All-City first-team in 1989.
 He went on to play college football at Moorpark College for the Moorpark College Raiders before playing for the Utah Utes.

 Anderson earned a Pro Bowl selection in 1998, leading the NFC in rushing and helping the Falcons to an appearance in Super Bowl XXXIII.
 He suffered a career-ending knee injury in 2001 while finishing his eight-year career with 41 touchdowns and nearly 7,000 yards of offense.

+College career

+Anderson attended Moorpark College in 1990–1991, where he had over 2,800 rushing yards and was named First Team All-Western State Conference in both years.
+He then attended the University of Utah on a scholarship, where he had 1,275 rushing yards and scored 14 rushing touchdowns in his two years on the team.